 Disclosure: I may earn money or products from companies mentioned in this post.
 I only recommend products and services I trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.
 You can learn more here.

 There are certain preparations that need to be made for the homestead to help through the winter.
-To prepare for winter we have put the garden to bed.
-We still need to do a little more out there to finish up.
+We need to prepare the garden, the barn, the livestock, and the home for anything wintertime may throw our way.

-We removed all of the dead plants and have used leaves as a mulch in the beds.
-I must confess that most of the leaves blew in there on their own.
+In the garden, we remove all of the dead plants and use leaves or wood chips as a mulch in the beds.
+I must confess that when we use leaves most of the leaves blew in there on their own.
 I was ever so grateful that we didn’t have to put in much effort to get the leaves where they need to be.

-The critters also need some extra care to make sure they can keep warm, stay out of the elements, and have water, not ice available for them to drink.
-For our pigs, we have added a nice heap of straw to their pig house.
+The critters also need some extra care to make sure they can keep warm, stay out of the elements, and have water (not ice blocks) available for them to drink.
+For our pigs, we add a nice heap of straw to their pig house.
 They love to root under it and lay in a pile.
 It is really funny.
 I have tried getting a picture of them but every time I sneak down there they hop up and run out.
 They have a great sense of hearing and think that I must be bringing them something delicious when I come to see them.

 It is important to prepare for the colder temperatures and weather even if you don’t live on a homestead.
-I have collected some great posts from other homesteaders on preparing for winter on the homestead, for livestock, your home, the garden, and life:
+I have collected some great posts from other homesteaders on preparing for winter on the homestead, for livestock, your home, the garden, and just life in general.

 Preparing for Winter on the Homestead by Montana Homesteader